 Below are some of the many settlements that we have for slip and falls, trip and falls, and other type of accident.
 These are Florida cases.
 Additionally, these are cases where a business establishment’s or cruise line’s carelessness caused our client’s injury.

-Shopper Gets $300,000 for Slip and Fall at Supermarket
+$300K Settlement for Slip and Fall at Supermarket (Miami, Florida)

 Our client, slipped and fell at a supermarket in Miami, Florida.
 After the fall, he had 2 skin grafts on his achilles tendon.